Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Introduction

 This is the related domain of causal effect analysis methods.
 Causal effect analysis is the process of determining the effect of interventions, from which it enables to directly determine how, e.g., the changes in policy create changes in real world outcomes.
 This is accomplished by forecasting the counterfactual outcomes for affected instances and comparing them with the real outcomes.
 As effects of these interventions in the real world can be complex, it may often not be enough to look at their average effects.
 Instead, we want to assess how interventions or policy implementations affect the distribution of energy profiles in quantile levels.
 For example, an intervention may lead to higher minimal or maximal energy production/consumption, without altering the mean production/consumption.

-To the best of our knowledge, very little research has been done in this area, so that our work is the first to take advantage of the recent and emerging literature on the use of machine learning (ML) techniques and probabilistic global forecasting methods (GFM), to construct counterfactual energy consumption paths and distributions after interventions.
-More recently, ML and probabilistic GFM approaches have provided important new tools to improve the estimation of causal effects from observational data in high-dimensional settings.
+To the best of our knowledge, very little research has been done in this area, so that our work is the first to take advantage of the recent and emerging literature on the use of machine learning (ML) tools and probabilistic global forecasting methods (GFM), to construct counterfactual energy consumption paths and distributions after interventions.
+More recently, probabilistic ML and GFM approaches have provided important new techniques to refine causal effect estimation when dealing with observational data in higher dimensional settings.
 Therefore, its application for causal effect analysis in the energy market enables flexible control of the usual high-frequency time series data in electricity markets.
-The hourly electricity consumption data allows us to incorporate a rich set of controls and fixed effects in order to non-parametrically separate the causal effect of a specific intervention from other confounding factors.
-When we train these ML-GFM models on pre-treatment data and use them to forecast counterfactual energy consumption paths and distributions without any intervention, it enables us to create flexible and data-driven models of energy use with less risk of overfitting that captures non-uniform effects over the demand distribution.
+Hourly electricity demand data permits us to embody a large set of controls and fixed effects to detach the causal impact of a specific intervention from other confounders.
+Applying this ML-GFM modelling on pre-treatment data to forecast counterfactual energy demand paths and distributions under no intervention allows us to create moldable and data-driven energy use models with less risk of overfitting that captures non-uniform effects over the demand distribution.
 Consequently, we can achieve more reliable treatment effect estimations.
-As far as we are aware, this paper provides the first empirical implementation of a neural network (NN) and probabilistic GFM framework for causal effect analysis in electricity markets.
+As far as we are aware, this paper is the first to empirically implement a neural network (NN) and probabilistic GFM framework for causal effect analysis in electricity markets.

 An obvious case study to showcase our methodology is the Covid-19 pandemic and its associated lockdowns, which caused changes in lifestyle, closures of commercial buildings, schools, and whole business sectors.
-The International Energy Agency (IEA) indicated that the change in energy demand due to the pandemic is the largest in the last 70 years \cite{IEA}.
+The International Energy Agency (IEA) indicated that the change in energy demand provoked by the pandemic is the biggest in the last 70 years \cite{IEA}.
 The change in lifestyle and work from home caused changes in daily demand distributions, e.g., in the form of a reduced shift in distribution, change in peak and troughs of the distribution.
-Those are crucial information for grid balancing~\cite{zhang2019novel,samadi2013tackling,conejo2010real}.
+Those are crucial information for understanding the uncertainties related to generation and transmission systems~\cite{mazhari2018quantile,wan2016direct}.

 The global rate of reduction in energy demand due to the pandemic ranges from 2\% (mild impact) to 26\% (extreme impact) \cite{buechler2020power}.
 Due to surplus energy generation, the reduction in energy demand causes voltage increase issues in some distribution systems, particularly in areas with many factories and commercial buildings that were fully or partially closed during Covid-19 lockdowns.
 Uncertainties in demand and generation further threaten the power balance.